 A Mail Art Project

-Dispersal Collective is a mail art project by Jason Berlin and Veronica Reeves consisting of open calls for mail art and accessible exhibition opportunities with the hope of garnering public participation in the mail art community.
+Dispersal Collective is a mail art project by Jason Berlin and Veronica Reeves consisting of open calls for mail art and accessible exhibition opportunities with the intention of garnering public participation in the creation of mail art.

 Dispersal’s mission is to cultivate the exchange of tactile ideas between individuals across physical distance with the hope of producing greater empathic connections.